 Ministries can easily become corrupted in whole or in part, or, at the least, tolerant of dubious behaviour.
 Improvement measures range from improving staffing, improving controls and oversight, through to more radical reforms, such as splitting up a Ministry, or making parts of it into independent agencies.
+Organisation, or structural reform of a Ministry is unlikely in itself to effectively reduce corruption, particularly in the long-term, as such changes may only serve to shift the problems from department, or entity, to another.
+Organisation reform of a Ministry needs to be linked to accountability and other specific anti-corruption measures to be meaningful towards genuinely reducing corruption.
+In addition, sustainability will depend on work being done within the Ministry to develop ownership of such reforms.

-Example - Afghanistan (2017).
-One recent example is from Afghanistan, where one of the drivers of corruption in education had been the huge size and unmanageability of the Ministry, which employs 262,000 people, 70% of all public officials in the country.
-After a detailed analysis by the Independent Corruption Monitoring Committee (MEC) in 2017 and approval of the recommendations by the President and High Council in 2017, reforms are starting.
+Example - Afghanistan (2017)

+In Afghanistan, one of the drivers of corruption in education had been the huge size and un-manageability of the Ministry, which employed 262,000 people, 70% of all public officials in the country.
+After a detailed analysis by the Independent Corruption Monitoring Committee (MEC) in 2017 and approval of the recommendations by the President and High Council in 2017, reforms had started.
 See also this summary blog from Pyman (2018).